hashicorp/design-system/website/docs/components/copy/snippet/partials/guidelines/guidelines.md

 !!!
 Dont

-Take caution when using for full code snippets, instead consider using a more prominent code block with a [Copy Button](/components/copy/button).
+Take caution when using for longer code snippets, instead consider using a more prominent code block with a [Copy Button](/components/copy/button).

 ![Example of the copy snippet component not using proper usage] (/assets/components/copy/copy-snippet-dont.png) !!!